 - ALLIANCE a cooperative of two three (3) FIRST Tech Challenge teams - ALLIANCE AREA a 120 in.
 (304.8 cm) wide by 42 in.
 (106.7 cm) deep rectangle 186 in.
 (472.5 cm) wide by 60 in.
 (152.4 cm) deep by infinitely tall volume formed by placing ALLIANCE colored tape onto the flooring surface outside of the FIELD. - ASCENT ZONE an infinitely tall 5-sided polygon that is formed from two 9.25 in.
 (23.5 cm) long sides bounded by the SUBMERSIBLE outriggers, one 44.75 in.
 (113.7 cm) long side bounded by the barrier of the SUBMERSIBLE, and the two 26 in.
 (66 cm) long sides bounded by white tape that extend from the outriggers to a point 20 in.
 (50.8 cm) from the barrier rectangle that is 8.25 in.
 (21.0 cm) deep by 44.75 in.
 (113.7 cm) in between the outriggers located on either side of each SUBMERSIBLE.
 The ASCENT ZONE includes the taped lines.
-ASCENT ZONES are only ALLIANCE SPECIFIC zones during the last 30 20 seconds of a MATCH. - BACKUP POOL The group of teams willing and able to join an ALLIANCE during the playoff MATCHES, if needed - BACKUP TEAM The team whose ROBOT and DRIVE TEAM replaces another ROBOT and DRIVE TEAM on an ALLIANCE during the playoff MATCHES - CHAMBERS There are two CHAMBERS per ALLIANCE four (4) ALLIANCE neutral CHAMBERS in the each SUBMERSIBLE.
+ASCENT ZONES are only ALLIANCE SPECIFIC zones during the last 30 20 seconds of a MATCH. - BACKUP POOL The group of teams willing and able to join an alliance during the playoff MATCHES, if needed - BACKUP TEAM The team whose ROBOT and drive team replaces another ROBOT and drive team on an alliance during the playoff MATCHES - CHAMBERS There are two CHAMBERS per alliance four (4) alliance neutral CHAMBERS in the each submersible.
 The LOW CHAMBER is made of HIPS plastic pipe and is 13 in.
-(33.0 cm) from the FIELD floor to the top of the 1.05 in.
+(33.0 cm) from the field floor to the top of the 1.05 in.
 (2.7 cm) pipe. - COOPERTITION BONUS A bonus given during qualificiation MATCHES if the criteria in Section 10.5.5 COOPERTITION BONUS Criteria have been met. - FIELD an approximately 12 ft.
 (3.66m) by 12 ft.
 (3.66m) 20 ft.
-(6m) TILE area bounded by the outside edge of the extrusion that frames the walls - OBSERVATION ZONE an infinitely tall 4-sided polygon which is 36.6 in.
+(6m) tile area bounded by the outside edge of the extrusion that frames the walls - OBSERVATION ZONE an infinitely tall 4-sided polygon which is 36.6 in.
 (92.9 cm) at the widest point by 13.1 in.
-(33.3 cm) long isosceles trapezoid that has parallel sides that are 25 in.
-(63.5 cm) long and 47 in.
-(119.4 cm) long along the FIELD wall with a depth of 10 in.
-(25.4 cm) bounded by ALLIANCE colored tape and the adjoining FIELD wall.
-The OBSERVATION ZONE includes the taped lines. - OWNED CHAMBER A condition where one ALLIANCE has more ALLIANCE SPECIFIC SPECIMENS scored on a CHAMBER than their opponents. - RANKING POINTS (RP) ALLIANCES are rewarded RANKING POINTS (RP) for winning or tying MATCHES, which is determined by MATCH points earned by each ALLIANCE, in addition to their MATCH points.
+(33.3 cm) long trapezoid that has parallel sides that are 12 in.
+(63.5 cm) long and 23 in.
+(119.4 cm) long along the FIELD wall that extends to 10 in. from the next TILE seam bounded by ALLIANCE colored tape and the adjoining FIELD wall (see Figure 9-3).
+The OBSERVATION ZONE includes the taped lines.
+There are two adjacent OBSERVATION ZONES per ALLIANCE. - OWNED CHAMBER A condition where one alliance has more alliance specific specimens scored on a CHAMBER than their opponents.

-SPIKE MARK one of twelve twenty-four 3.5 in.
-(8.9 cm) long marks used to identify the placement of SAMPLES before the MATCH.
-The 36 marks in front of the OBSERVATION ZONES are of ALLIANCE colored tape and the 3 marks in front of each NET ZONE are made of white tape

-TILE flooring surface of the FIELD is made of 36 (nominal) 24 in. x 24 in. x 5/8 in. interlocking soft foam TILES
+- RANKING POINTS (RP) alliances are rewarded RANKING POINTs (RP) for winning or tying MATCHES, which is determined by MATCH points earned by each alliance, in addition to their MATCH points. - SPIKE MARK one of twelve twenty-four 3.5 in.
+(8.9 cm) long marks used to identify the placement of samples before the MATCH.
+The 36 marks in front of the observation zones are of alliance colored tape and the 3 marks in front of each net zone are made of white tape - TILE flooring surface of the field is made of 36 60 (nominal) 24 in. x 24 in. x 5/8 in. interlocking soft foam tiles